robid98/RestaurantSimulation/README.md

 ## Branch protection rules

 - `Git guardian` with passed status
-- `[Build RestaurantSimulation.Backend](https://github.com/robid98/RestaurantSimulation/actions/workflows/build.yml)` github action with passed status when modifying `RestaurantSimulation.Backend` backend
+- [Build RestaurantSimulation.Backend](https://github.com/robid98/RestaurantSimulation/actions/workflows/build.yml) github action with passed status when modifying `RestaurantSimulation.Backend` backend

-Pipeline for validating the pull requests that target `RestaurantSimulation.Backend` contains some simple tasks for building the project, running unit tests and integration tests.
+Pipeline for validating the pull requests that target `RestaurantSimulation.Backend` contains some simple steps for building the project, running unit tests and integration tests.
 Integration tests will target a MySQL Docker Container that is created also in the pipeline.
 <br>
 ![image](https://github.com/robid98/RestaurantSimulation/assets/89996135/43397099-998c-403e-93e2-9c55811e7a92)